cs-au-dk/Artemis/docs/sections/server.rst

             ]
         }

-    It is also possible to specify a particular element (by XPath) and recieve only the handlers registered on that element, if any.
+    It is also possible to specify a filter (by XPath) and recieve only the handlers registered on matching elements.

     Send::

         {
             "command": "handlers",
-            "element": "id('listener')"
+            "filter": "id('listener')"
         }

     Recieve: (e.g for the handlers.html test case) ::